-Office location:Remote (by phone or Zoom, etc.), and/or room 23 (after class) or TBD Phone number:Not available (or TBD); instead, use Canvas messaging to contact instructor Availability:
+Office location:Remote (by Zoom) and/or room DM23 (after class) Phone number:Not available; instead, use Canvas messaging to contact instructor Availability:

-I normally reply to Canvas messages, emails and posts to the "Questions for the Instructor" forum in Canvas within 24 hours Mon.-Thu. or within 72 hours Fri.-Sun.
+I normally reply to Canvas messages, emails and posts to the "Questions for the Instructor" forum in Canvas within 48 hours Mon.-Thu. or within 72 hours Fri.-Sun.
 If a situation arises that prevents my participation or response within this time frame, I will notify the class in an announcement, and will subsequently announce when I've returned.